seaneagan/kubernetes-entrypoint/README.md

 Simple example how to use downward API to get `POD_NAME` can be found [here](https://raw.githubusercontent.com/kubernetes/kubernetes.github.io/master/docs/user-guide/downward-api/dapi-pod.yaml).

 ### Job
-Checks if a given job succeded at least once.
+Checks if a given job or set of jobs with matching labels succeded at least once.
+As seen below the syntax uses JSON to allow for label support, which is a breaking when migrating from versions prior to and including v0.3.0.

 Example:

-`DEPENDENCY_JOBS=nova-init,neutron-init`
+`DEPENDENCY_JOBS='[{"namespace": "foo", "name": "nova-init"}, {"labels": {"initializes": "neutron"}}]'`

 ### Config
 This dependency performs a container level templating of configuration files.
 It can template an ip address `{{ .IP }}` and hostname `{{ .HOSTNAME }}`.